univention/ucsschool-id-connector/docs/development.rst

 to define, implement and call plugins.

 .. hint::
-    To get a quick freshen up on pluggy, best have a look at the `toy example <https://pluggy.readthedocs.io/en/latest/#a-toy-example>`_
+    To get a quick freshen up on *Pluggy*, best have a look at the `toy example <https://pluggy.readthedocs.io/en/latest/#a-toy-example>`_
-    in the pluggy documentation.
+    in the *Pluggy* documentation.

 The basic idea: